SkylabCoders/bootcamp-summer2016/src/md/index.md

 !SLIDE bootstrap exercise

+## <span class="icon-laptop"></span> Bootstrap Site Exercise

+- Create a repo in GitHub called `portfolio`
+- Clone that repo in your machine
+- Do the exercise suggested at: https://github.com/juanmaguitar/bootstrap-exercises/tree/master/02-portfolio
+- Commit yout changes and sync them w/ your remote repo

+!SLIDE bootstrap exercise

 ## <span class="icon-laptop"></span> Extra Bootstrap Challenges *

 - Do the foollowing codeCademy course that will guide through the process of creating a full website: https://www.codecademy.com/skills/make-a-website